Abhi-2049/REDMOON/README.md

 The Code is divided into the following main categories:
 ## BREADBOARD CODE
+Code written during developement of the Radiation Payload Firmware using two different Breadboard models:
+A) Arduino connected to an FGDOS Breakout Board
+B) MSP430FR5969 LaunchPad connected to an FGDOS Breakout Board via a level shifter

+Also contains code used to work out the functionality of various breakout boards such as:
+1) Oscillator
+2) TMP-100 temperature sensor
+3) FRAM
+4) RS-485 to UART transceiver
+5) Voltage regulators
+6) Level shifters

 ## FGDOS SOFTWARE
+Consists of code used to interface with the FGDOS sensor using an Arduino in a breadboard setup.
+Also code contributed by WdM for testing the FGDOS on a breadboard at HollandPTC

 ## TESTING CODE
+Arduino and Energia scripts used for various functional, performance and development tests related to the Radiation Payload and the FGDOS Detector

 ## MISSION CODE

 ## Jupyter Notebooks
 This folder consists of various Jupyter Notebooks used for visulaization and data analysis of: